 Crohn disease can affect any part of the gastrointestinal tract, and symptoms may be extremely variable.

-The classic findings on histologic examination include granulomas, ulcerations, and acute and chronic inflammation often extending throughout all layers of bowel wall.
+The classic findings on histologic examination include granulomas, ulcerations, and acute and chronic inflammation often extending throughout all layers of the bowel wall.

 Tissue transglutaminase serology is usually negative and there should be no response to gluten withdrawal.